-Figure S6 | Tunneling magnetoresistance in SV based on ‘as-grown’ MAPbBr3. a, Schematic diagram of LSMO/MAPbBr3/Co SV, which is in fact a magnetic tunnel junction.
-Interdiffusion of Co atoms into the as-grown MAPbBr3 thin film leads to the occurrence of pinholes in the interlayer film. b, TMR(B) response in SV device based on as-grown MAPbBr3 interlayer, measured at 10 K and 0.1 Volt.
-The obtained maximum TMR value (TMRmax) is 8%. c, No Hanle effect has been measured in the TMR-based device.
+Supplementary Figure 6 | Tunneling magnetoresistance in SV based on ‘as-grown’ MAPbBr3. a, Schematic diagram of LSMO/MAPbBr3/Co SV, which is in fact a magnetic tunnel junction.
+Interdiffusion of Co atoms into the as-grown MAPbBr3 thin film leads to the occurrence of pinholes in the interlayer film. b, TMR(B) response in SV device based on as-grown MAPbBr3 interlayer, measured at 10 K and 0.1 V. The obtained maximum TMR value (TMRmax) is 8%. c, No Hanle effect has been measured in the TMR-based device.

-S7.
-Possible artefacts in SV based on hybrid perovskites

-Possible artefacts in the measured GMR of the MAPbBr3-based SV devices that include tunneling anisotropic magnetoresistance (TAMR)5 and anisotropic magnetoresistance of the electrodes (AMR) are ruled out by the following control experiments.

-We measured magnetoresistance in a device having LSMO/MAPbBr3/Au structure.
-No obvious TAMR response has been observed at 10K.
-The magnetoresistance of ~0.5% is related to high field magnetoresistance (HFMR) or AMR of LSMO bottom electrode.
-This MR response does not show any similarity to that in the GMR(B) response measured in our SV of LSMO/MAPbBr3/Co.
-AMR(B) response was also measured for the LSMO bottom electrode.
-An AMR of ~0.6% is measured at 10K, which is 2 order of magnitudes smaller than the GMR value measured in the SVs.